sex is natural. How can you deny that?

 a man and a woman serves the holiness of life when the reproductive act is

-expressed within the context of Holy Matrimony through an intimate bond of
+expressed within the context of Holy Matrimony through the man’s and woman’s

-family in which to grow in love for God.
+child a secure family in which to grow in love for

 But when the sex act is stripped